Sayeedalam01/Sayeedalam01/README.md

 Skills: C / C++ / Java

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and ML
 - 👯 I’m looking to collaborate on GitHub
 - 📫 How to reach me: via Linkedin